 Norfolk Gin - artisan gin made to a unique recipe

 Norfolk Gin was begun in 2014, Jonathan was looking for a new adventure and began making gin on a small scale at home.
-After some 18 months of development and experimentation, resulting gins varied from awful, to okay, to rather good and finally he arrived at the now excellent Norfolk Gin.
+After some 18 months of development and experimentation, resulting in gins varied from awful to okay to rather good and he arrived at the now excellent Norfolk Gin.

-Jonathan decided to place his gin in a ceramic bottle, as homage to Genever, where the juniper flavoured spirit began.
-For flavour profile, he sought to capture something of the herby and rich flavours of Genever and a hint at the sweetness of Old Tom, without being a sweet gin.
-Experimentation took place in the kitchen.
-Friends and family joined the many tastings inside or in the garden depending upon the weather.
+Jonathan decided to place his gin in a ceramic bottle as homage to Genever where the juniper flavoured spirit began.
+For flavour profile he sought to capture something of the herby and rich flavours of Genever and a hint at the sweetness of Old Tom without being a sweet gin.
+Experimentation took place in the kitchen with tastings inside or in the garden depending upon the weather.

-It went on sale in June 2015 in a wine merchants in Norwich, the first batch of 15 bottles was sold out between the Wednesday and the Saturday.
-A waiting list was opened by Brian the wine seller.
+It went on sale in June 2015 in a wine merchants in Norwich, the first batch of 15 bottles was sold out between the Wednesday and the Saturday and a waiting list was opened by Brian the wine seller.
 In the following weeks it just sold and sold.
 Clearly the kitchen was not going to be big enough.

 A small studio was constructed in the garden and production switched to that wood panelled (shed) space.
 This was and remains the sole place of production although there is now a 20ft shepherd hut which act as office, store and packing station.

-Jonathan worked almost singlehanded until June 2018, when his wife Alison was able to join him.
+Jonathan worked almost singlehanded until June 2018 when his wife Alison was able to join in full time.
 Two pairs of hand are needed as the gin studio produced 10,000 bottles in 2017.
-Each filled, sealed and labelled by hand
+Each filled, sealed and labelled by hand.

 The increasingly familiar Wade ceramic bottles each carry a unique batch and bottle number.
 There are only 24 bottles in a batch.
 Jonathan now makes a few batches a week now rather than each month.